 But what, one of his children asked, about the “Labor” part?
 As Ashkenas recollects, the Central Labor Union of New York initially proposed Labor Day back in 1882, intending it to be a tribute to the hardworking men and women who played a significant role in building the country through their physical, predominantly manual labor.
 The inaugural Labor Day was commemorated with a demonstration.

 With speeches in support of workers’ contributions, followed by a picnic.
 Over the next several years, this practice — supported by the unions — was adopted by municipalities and states until the federal government in 1894 declared the first Monday of every September to be a legal holiday.”

 Now, he posits, “just because a majority of workers are no longer unionized, blue-collar, manual laborers, doesn’t mean that they don’t work hard.
 In fact, these days many people work longer hours than ever to adapt to the global economy and ever-present communications technology.
 Knowledge workers perpetually tethered to their smartphones may not be physically working, but they’re virtually always at work.
 So perhaps Labor Day should recognize the productivity and contributions of office workers, knowledge workers, and those in service industries along with union workers, whether they are steelworkers, hospital workers, or government employees.

-“In addition, at a time when too many people are unemployed, Labor Day also can remind us that having a job — whether white or blue-collar, managerial or administrative, bureaucratic or entrepreneurial — is a precious thing.
+Moreover, during a period when numerous individuals are without employment, Labor Day can serve as a reminder of the value and preciousness of having a job, irrespective of whether it is in a white-collar, blue-collar, managerial, administrative, bureaucratic, or entrepreneurial capacity.
 We should not take it for granted, but celebrate that we have the opportunity to ‘labor’ (and to barbecue).”